 While it may sound like a no-brainer, this step is worth mentioning.
 Rehearse your presentation several times in front of a mirror or a trusted group of peers.
-If rehearsing the whole presentation seems daunting, do it in segments.
+If rehearsing the whole production seems daunting, do it in segments.

 Rehearsing helps you deliver your presentation without awkward mispronunciations and pauses.
 Practice until your lines sound natural.
 Eliminate filler words.
 Learn how to make your slide transitions sync with your speech.
 Ask yourself if you would be excitable to be part of the audience at your presentation.